Felienne/LiveSpreadsheets/paper.md

 # Semantics of Copy-Paste Tracking

 The previous section introduced copy-paste tracking from the perspective of the user.
-We are currently working to implement this method in a tool called XanaSheet.
 In this section we describe our considerations regarding the implementation.
-We implemented an executable semantics of copy-paste tracking for simulating interactive editing sessions with a spreadsheet.
+We have implemented an executable semantics of copy-paste tracking for simulating interactive editing sessions with a spreadsheet.
 The code can be found online here:
 [https://github.com/Felienne/LiveSpreadsheets/tree/master/XanaSheet](https://github.com/Felienne/LiveSpreadsheets/tree/master/XanaSheet).
+We are currently working on an interactive prototype of XanaSheet.

 A spreadsheet is a rectangular grid of cells where each cell is identified by its *address*, which are pairs $An$ consisting of a column letter $A$ and a row index $n$.
 User actions always operate on one of more of these addresses.